 He gestures down his chest and waist, making me look where I've trained myself not to.
 I roll my eyes.
 "The girls will be flocking us all night."

 "Who cares if you match?
 You're Emmett McCarty.
 Can we go now?"

 Emmett smiles until his famous dimple appears, but I don't hate him for it.
 He doesn't do it on purpose, and I'm mostly desensitized to his charms.
 He also happens to be the best friend I've ever had.
-From the day he first set foot in my Pilates studio, I felt pulled to him beyond his magnetic personality and physical lure—Emmett gets me and even better, he accepts me.
+From the day he first set foot in my Pilates studio, I felt pulled to him.
+Even better than his magnetic personality and physical lure—Emmett gets me.
+Even better, he accepts me.

-Let's face it, I am not the most interesting person on the planet, but from the get-go, Emmett saw that I genuinely cared about his progress in the class and I wasn't out for his money or his body (since I couldn't have it anyway) or the association with his celebrity.
+Let's face it, I am not the most interesting person on the planet, but from the get-go, Emmett saw that I genuinely cared about his progress in the class, not his money or his body (since I couldn't have it anyway) or his celebrity.

 "You're genuine, Ed.
 I should call you Genu-Ed.
 Gen-Ed.
 Jeannette?
 Nah, that's a dead end."

 "That's no good.
 I want something only I can call you.
 How about True Blue?
 Blue…nah, that's a cartoon dog.
 Plus, you never wear anything but gray."

 "Whatever, dude."
 I attack my chef salad while Emmett swallows around his triple-decker deli sandwich.
 He has the appetite of three healthy horses, but not an ounce of fat sticks around to tell the story.